lorenzoh/DLPipelines.jl/docs/introduction.md

 - the predicted probability distributions can be decoded into a category by finding the index of the highest score; and
 - the model takes in batches of encoded inputs and output batches of encoded targets

-An additional complication comes from the fact that the encoding and decoding step may differ based on situation.
-For example, during training we often want to apply some augmentation when encoding that would be detrimental to performance during inference.
+An additional complication comes from the fact that the encoding and decoding step may differ based on the context.
+For example, during training we often want to augment the inputs which would be detrimental to performance during inference.

 ## In code